nkosi-tauro/dfrs_domain/README.md

 ```

 ### Caching
-We next implemented queryset caching.
+We next implemented query set caching.
 By caching querysets, it helped reduce the number of database requests and the associated load on the database server, which should then improve its performance and allow it to handle more concurrent requests.

 **How it works:**
-1. On page visit/load, ee first attempt to retrieve the querysets from the cache `cache.get('systemlogs')`
+1. On page visit/load, we first attempt to retrieve the querysets from the cache `cache.get('systemlogs')`
 2. If the querysets are not found in the cache (`None` is returned), we fetch them from the database `events = Event.objects.all()`
 3. And then we store the data in the cache `cache.set('systemlogs', events)`